LeBaronDeCharlus/shloader/Readme.md

 # Features
 `shloader` has nice features such as :

-- emoji support
+😍 emoji support

-- emoji loader support
+💪 emoji loader support

-- dynamic message on load step
+😎 dynamic message on load step

-- message on step ending
+ℹ️ message on step ending

-- multiple loading templates
+🎨 multiple loading templates

-- light and easy to use on existing scripts
+👌 light and easy to use on existing scripts

 # Installation